 - 5.43 Providers of 'primary care' are the first point of contact for physical and mental health and wellbeing concerns, in non-urgent cases.
 These include general practitioners (GPs), dentists, opticians, and pharmacists.
 There are over 36,000 GPs in England, working in over 8,300 practices.
 For urgent cases, patients can visit a provider of urgent care, such as an accident and emergency department. - 5.44 The NHS is funded by taxation with a fixed budget available to spend on services for the whole population.
 The planning and purchasing of NHS services is undertaken by organisations known as commissioners.
-They are responsible for assessing the
+They are responsible for assessing the reasonable needs of their populations and using their buying power as purchasers to secure services that are affordable and of the highest quality.

-- reasonable needs of their populations and using their buying power as purchasers to secure services that are affordable and of the highest quality. - 5.45 All GP practices are required to be a member of a Clinical Commissioning Group (CCG).
-CCGs were created following the Health and Social Care Act in 2012, and replaced much of the role performed by Primary Care Trusts (PCT) in April 2013, although some of the staff and responsibilities have moved to Local Authority Public Health teams. - CCGs provide the organisational infrastructure to enable GPs, working with other health professionals, to commission services for their local communities. - The local authority is responsible for improving the public health of the people in their area. - 5.46 The main priorities for public health improvement include stopping smoking, reducing alcohol consumption, eating more fruit and vegetables, and increasing physical activity levels. - 5.47 NHS Sunderland Clinical Commissioning Group plans and buys local NHS care and services to meet the needs of the local community, for example mental health services, urgent and emergency care, elective hospital services, and community care. - 5.48 The Sunderland Clinical Commissioning Group is responsible for a population of approximately 281,500 and 53 GP practices.
-These practices are organised into five groups, split by the areas of: Coalfield, Sunderland East, Sunderland North, Sunderland West, and Washington. - 5.49 Primary care centres provide a variety of medical services through referral by health care professionals such as X-rays, ultrasounds, dietetics, dermatology, and family planning; urgent care centres allow people to walk in for urgent treatment when they cannot wait for the next GP appointment but where they do not need emergency treatment at Accident and Emergency department. - 5.50 The following locations provide urgent care and primary care, are open Monday to Friday 10am to 10pm and from 8am to 10pm, Saturday, Sunday and Bank Holidays: - Washington Primary Care Centre, Parkway, Washington, NE38 7QZ; - Bunny Hill Primary Care Centre, Downhill, Sunderland, SR5 4BW; - Houghton Primary Care Centre, Houghton-le-Spring, DH4 5HB; - Pallion Health Centre, Hylton Road, Sunderland, SR4 7XF; and - Grindon Lane Primary Care Centre, Sunderland SR3 4DE (no urgent care centre at this site). - 5.51 South Tyneside NHS Foundation Trust provides a range of community healthcare services across Sunderland, South Tyneside and Gateshead.
-In Sunderland it provides a hospice:
+- 5.45 All GP practices are required to be a member of a Clinical Commissioning Group (CCG).
+CCGs were created following the Health and Social Care Act in 2012, and replaced much of the role performed by Primary Care Trusts (PCT) in April 2013, although some of the staff and responsibilities have moved to Local Authority Public Health teams. - CCGs provide the organisational infrastructure to enable GPs, working with other health professionals, to commission services for their local communities. - The local authority is responsible for improving the public health of the people in their area. - 5.46 The main priorities for public health improvement include stopping smoking, reducing alcohol consumption, eating more fruit and vegetables, and increasing physical activity levels. - 5.47 NHS Sunderland Clinical Commissioning Group plans and buys local NHS care and services to meet the needs of the local community, for example mental health services, urgent and emergency care, elective hospital services, and community care. - 5.48 The Sunderland Clinical Commissioning Group is responsible for a population of approximately 283,99410 and 40 GP practices (Figure 5.2).
+These GP practices cover those located in either NHS owned or private buildings.
+These practices are organised into five groups, split by the areas of: Coalfield, Sunderland East, Sunderland North, Sunderland West, and Washington.